Social Studies

 - Students determine the importance of income taxes and how they affect take-home pay

-Unit 3: Budgeting & Saving
+Unit 3: Money Management & Budgeting

 Learning Targets